Lynx have Plan A and Plan B for WNBA free agency: Chase top stars or be more patient

 Unlike last year, the league now has a maternity exception to the salary cap that allows for a team to add a player at the veteran or rookie minimum if a player cannot play; the team did not have this option last season with Collier.

-The goal is to build a team around Collier, which means one less chained to a traditional in-the-post center.
+The goal is to build around Collier, which means a team less chained to a traditional in-the-post center.

 "I want to her to be able to play in her natural state," Reeve said.
 "Certainly she's going to improve her three-point shooting, she's talked about wanting to play off the bounce.
 But Phee is really good when she gets into the paint, finishing.
 Like, next-level good.
 So I want to make sure she has the space to do that."